 |** If AWS Europe is the marketplace operator, AWS will collect VAT on B2B transactions only in the EU countries and in the UK where AWS Europe has a branch, (please see here for EU branch countries).
 Otherwise, you may need to self-asses VAT.
 Please consult your accountant or tax advisors.|

 |*** Specified US states include Alabama, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington State, Wisconsin, West Virginia, Wyoming.
 Sales tax will be collected on all taxable sales as determined by AWS.

 For more information on how tax is calculated and applying exemptions, go to Tax Help - United States.

-You are the legal seller of record of your offering(s) on AWS Marketplace.
-Sellers with paid products must be incorporated in an eligible jurisdiction listed in Getting started as a seller - AWS Marketplace.
+A large number of offerings on AWS Marketplace are from third party sellers.
+For these offerings, AWS collects payment on behalf of sellers.
+The sellers are the legal seller of record of the offering.
+At the moment, Sellers with paid products can be in any of the countries listed in Getting started as a seller - AWS Marketplace.